wingo/whippet/doc/collectors.md

 ## More collectors

-It would be nice to have a classic generational GC, perhaps using `parallel-mmc` for the old generation but a pcc-style copying nursery.
+It would be nice to have a generational GC that uses the space from `parallel-mmc` for the old generation but a pcc-style copying nursery.
+We have `generational-pcc` now, so this should be possible.

 Support for concurrent marking in `mmc` would be good as well, perhaps with a SATB barrier.
 (Or, if you are the sort of person to bet on